unnamed-lab/cypheir-css-library/README.md

 4. **Responsive Design**: Test your application on different devices and adjust any responsive styling if necessary.

-# Cypheir CSS Library

-Welcome to the Cypheir CSS Library!
-This open-source project is a collaborative effort by Unnamed and a group of talented frontend developers who are passionate about creating stylish and functional CSS templates to accelerate the development process for fellow developers.
-We believe that by sharing our expertise, we can help you create beautiful and responsive web applications with ease.
+---

 ## Getting Started

 To start using Cypheir CSS Library, simply follow these steps:

-1. **Installation**: You can either download the library directly from the [GitHub repository](https://github.com/your-username/cypheir-css-library) or include it in your project using a package manager like npm or yarn.
+1. **Installation**: You can either download the library directly from the [GitHub repository](https://github.com/unnamed-lab/cypheir-css-library) or include it in your project using a package manager like npm or yarn.

 2. **Integration**: Link the CSS file from the library into your HTML file's `<head>` section to start applying the styles to your web pages.